Truth, Lies and Bullshit

 Part 1: What is the difference between Truth, a Lie and Bullshit?

-Students should begin by writing brief definitions of these words –>
+Students should begin by writing brief definitions of these words:

-WHAT’S THE DIFFERENCE?
 TRUTH, LIE, SATIRE/ JOKE, FICTION, MISTAKE, BULLSHIT (or, politely, BS)

 After 10 minutes, discuss how these concepts overlap and differ from each other.
-It is important to get to the point where the students see that a lie involves a complicated mental state…that in order to lie, one must know the truth, say the opposite and intend for it to be believed by the listener.
-The listeners state of mind is important to this as well.
-The third link below is about Harry Frankfurt’s famous definition of bullshit, something which has become prescient in how well he predicted the age of bullshit.
+It is important to get to the point where the students see that a lie involves a complicated mental state.
+In order to lie, one must:

 http://www.toktalk.net/2008/11/09/three-different-types-of-truth/